LordDemonos/opendkp-helper-firefox/README.md

 - ✅ **Browser Notifications** - Desktop notifications with auction details
   - Shows winner, item, and bid amount
   - Click to view auction details
-- ✅ **Notification Types** - Control which notification types are active

 ### RaidTick Integration (Raid Leader Only)
 - ✅ **Quick Copy-to-Clipboard** - Easily copy RaidTick file contents for OpenDKP import
 - ✅ **File Browser** - Select your RaidTick folder or pick files individually
-- ✅ **Date Navigation** - Browse RaidTick files by date in the popup
 - ✅ **Automatic Parsing** - Extracts raid list data and copies to clipboard
 - ✅ **How It Works**:
   - In-game, type `/outputfile raidlist` (requires Zeal)